osamagh20/graduate-project-Focus/README.md

   MY work on the Project
-I have Make the Photographer,Tool,RentTool,match CRUD and Models and Controller and Services and DTO and Repositories .
+I have Make the  : Photographer,Tool,RentTool :-
+- CRUD
+- Models
+- Controller
+- Services
+- DTO
+- Repositories .

 I have also i have done this extra :
  - rentToolRequest